kenirwin/InnReach-Tracker/readme.txt

 details, see the license.php file.

 The software was designed in a LAMP (Linux/Apache/MySQL/PHP) environment and has also been tested on Sun OS 5.8.
+Version 1.1.x requires PHP version 4.1.0 or later.

 A few things are required before using the software.